canonical/microcloud/doc/how-to/initialize.md

     MicroOVN not found.
 Continue anyway? (yes/no) [default=yes]:

-If you choose `yes`,  only existing services will be configured on all systems.
+If you choose `yes`,  only existing components will be configured on all systems.
 If you choose `no`, the setup will be canceled.

 All other systems must have at least the same set of snaps installed as the system that runs {command}`microcloud init`, otherwise they will not be available to select from the list of systems.